ibm-cloud-docs/iaas-vpn/set-up-ipsec-vpn.md

    * Access your server via its private 10.x.x.x IP address via SSH or RDP.
    * Connect to your server’s IPMI IP address for additional server management or rescue needs.

-We provide the IPSec service to customers for management of their environments.
+We provide the IPsec service to customers for management of their environments.
 It is not recommended for production workloads.

 ### Negotiation parameters
 {:#setup-ipsec-vpn-negotiation-parameters}
 ![Negotiation Parameters](images/IPSec_VPN.png)

-You will need to know the following information for the remote side of the IPSec VPN:
+You will need to know the following information for the remote side of the IPsec VPN:

 - Static IP address for VPN endpoint
 - Preshared key (Password)